cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 Cloud Storage is in beta testing and uses a **limited free** usage policy.
 That is, you can use the service for free within a specified quota.

+### Version Update Description

+- Latest Version: 0.5.2_1.3.1.100

+    - Fix the crash of the `updateFileMetadata` method.
+    - Add some AGCStorageReference interfaces.
+    - Add a new part to obtain the Android application storage directory interface.

+- v0.5.0_1.3.0.300

+    - Integrated Huawei AGC Cloud Storage service.

 ## Enable Cloud Storage Service

 - Ensure that the Cloud Storage service test qualification application has been passed.